About us

 Shared Ownership Code

-Following extensive consumer and industry consultation, we developed and launched the Shared Ownership Code for housing providers, which is designed to standardise best practices and consumer protection for shared ownership, ensuring it has a sustainable consumer-focused future.
+Following extensive consumer and industry consultation, we developed and launched the Shared Ownership Code for housing providers.
+It was designed to standardise best practices and consumer protection for shared ownership, ensuring it had a sustainable, consumer-focused future.
+We also led the structured process to select a Code Operator (NHQB) to ensure the Code had robust, long-term governance, operational management, and financial stability.

 Senior Advisory Group of Experts (SAGE)

-We convene our Senior Advisory Group of Experts quarterly, comprising representatives from each of our 34 funder organisations.
-These groups are designed to communicate progress, understand perspectives and explore new areas of focus and improvement.
+We convened our Senior Advisory Group of Experts quarterly, comprising representatives from each of our 34 funder organisations.
+These groups were designed to communicate progress, understand perspectives, and explore new areas of focus and improvement.

-The Shared Ownership Council’s independence and cross-sector remit have meant that in response to demand from industry participants, we have expanded from our primary focus on the Code to begin to consider the potential for efforts on data and reform.
-Focused progress in these areas has made a measured impact:
+The Shared Ownership Council’s independence and cross-sector remit meant that, in response to demand from industry participants, we expanded from our primary focus on the Code to begin considering the potential for efforts on data and reform.
+Focused progress in these areas made a measured impact.

 Data